We need your help relocating the Suubi Medical Center!

 ► SUUBI MEDICAL CENTER

-Ugandan medical personnel currently provide care to around 400 patients each week.
+Ugandan medical personnel currently provide care to around 40 patients each day.
 We have one of the five doctors in the entire Kayunga District, which has a population of over 400,000 people.
 Patients under the age of 12 are seen for free while older patients pay a small fee.
-The clinic has grown rapidly and we are expanding.
-Suubi Hospital will be a regional medical facility, with beds and a maternity ward.
+Currently our medical staff work out of four very small rooms.
+There is a reception area, a laboratory, an office for the doctor, a pharmacy area & two beds in the back.
+A Physician’s Assistant, Dr. Emmanuel visits Suubi on Tuesday, and Dr. Jonathan comes on Saturday to care for patients.

 ► PUBLIC HEALTH TRAINING